-- Unlike other applications, this music tag editor software has placed all the vital elements logically without hiding those inside the menu or in the cluttering UI.
+- Unlike other applications, this music tag editor software has logically placed all the vital elements without hiding those inside the menu or cluttering UI.

-- The Linux platform works smoothly; thus, it is assumed one of the best music tag editor software.
+- The Linux platform works smoothly; thus, it is assumed to be one of the best music tag editor software.

 - Nevertheless, it is suggested that if CDDB lookup is included, it would be the best tagger by leaving behind others.

-MusicBrainz-Picard is officially recognized as a tag application for the online-based community forum MusicBrainz database of metadata.
+MusicBrainz-Picard is officially recognized as a tag application for the online-based community forum MusicBrainz metadata database.
 Additionally, Picard has taken from the reputed captain of the USS Enterprise D and E. This music tag editor software supports most of the available music file formats.

-MusicBrainz is used in different purposes, such as for album cover and CD and digital audio file tag lookup.
-What is more, file name could be used to get populated that information.
+MusicBrainz is used for different purposes, such as album cover, CD, and digital audio file tag lookup.
+Moreover, file names could be used to get populate that information.
 Furthermore, files can be moved and renamed in other directories to generate a new folder using Picard.

 Features of MusicBrainz-Picard

-- This music tag editor software has got a stunning design with a clean interface and well-placed elements.
+- This music tag editor software has a stunning design, clean interface, and well-placed elements.

-- The toolbar is placed right under the menu bar that harbors very vital functions of the menu bar to operate the application smoothly.
+- The toolbar is placed right under the menu bar, which harbors very vital functions of the menu bar to operate the application smoothly.

-- Two panes contain the bulk of the window, where the left pane holds current tag information files that are integrated with the Picard.
+- Two panes contain the bulk of the window, and the left pane holds current tag information files integrated with the Picard.
 On the other hand, tag data and record names are kept in the right pane.

 - Additionally, the View menu can generate an optional file tree browser in this tag editor application.

-Entagged is believed to some extent, a little distinct because of being a Java-based program that can be used to tag Mp3, OGG, and WMA files.
-It can also be used to edit, renaming, playlist creation, and lookup via freedb.
-This music tag editing software can rename the file by using the tag information or another way around.
+Entagged is believed to be a little distinct because of being a Java-based program that can be used to tag Mp3, OGG, and WMA files.
+It can also be used to edit, rename, playlist creation, and lookup via freedb.
+This music tag editing software can rename the file using the tag information or another way.

 The UI is designed with various shades of yellow, whereas each on-screen option is made of blocks.
-There is believed a form drawback since no rounded corners are found in this application.
+There is believed to be a form drawback since no rounded corners are found in this application.